Swiss-Polar-Institute/data-management-guidance/documentation/planning_before_go.md

 ### Documentation

+Much of the specific [metadata](#metadata) to be recorded has been described in detail above.
 Carefully prepare template documents that you can take and complete whilst in the field.

-For metadata and documentation this can be a simple [readme.txt](#readmetxt) files with headers to remind you which information you need to record.
+For further documentation this can be a simple [readme.txt](#readmetxt) files with headers to remind you which information you need to record.

-When recording data by hand, or collecting information about sample collection, this is more likely to be done in a spreadsheet.
-It saves a lot time and will hopefully prevent anything being forgotten, if you are able to prepare this in advance as well.

-Be prepared to [document](#metadata) as much as you can in the field and take [good care](#backing-up-data) of these notes.
+Notes, diagrams, photographs and any other forms of documentation should be backed up alongside your data.

 ### Travel and customs

-Plan how you will get your hardware to the field location with good time.
+Plan how you will get your data storage (and related) hardware to and from the field location with good time.
 Carefully check cargo restrictions to ensure that your hardware meets the requirements of carriage.
 Batteries that are in UPSs or other instrumentation are particularly regulated.
+Import regulations should also be carefully checked.
+Finally, don't forget to consider the regulations of countries through which you will be transiting, as well as your means of transport.

-Don't forget the return journey: when returning with portable media devices holding your collected data, think carefully how you get them back.
-Consider encryption of the device if it holds personal or sensitive data.
+Don't forget to plan for the return journey: when returning with portable media devices holding your carefully-collected data, think carefully about how you will get them back.
+Consider encryption of the device if it holds personal or sensitive data and if someone else is travelling back to the same location, consider carrying separate copies of the data.

-TODO samples
-TODO countries being transited
+As previously discussed in the section about [preparation for sample collection](#preparing-for-sample-collection), it is important to understand the requirements of customs and other permits that are required so you can record such information ([metadata](#metadata)) whilst in the field, avoiding a rush at the end of your field work to complete such documentation.